BillZhucn/MLforMaterials/README.md

 ## Acknowledgements

-This course was developed by Aron Walsh with the assistance of [Anthony Onwuli](https://github.com/AntObi), [Zhenzhu Li](https://github.com/lizhenzhupearl).
-Thanks to [Calysta Tesiman](https://github.com/CalystaT) for testing the first draft of the Jupyter notebooks.
+This module was developed by Aron Walsh with the assistance of [Anthony Onwuli](https://github.com/AntObi) and [Zhenzhu Li](https://github.com/lizhenzhupearl).